Purdue-CS193/lab-1-irisjyuan/index.md

 # Iris' First CS193 Lab

 Favorite Things About Purdue CS193:
-- am meeting cool peeps
+- meeting cool peeps
-- using the iClickers :)
+- using the iClickers
+- learning about relevant cs related skills

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.